-Following the rejection of their asylum application by the Director-General of OFPRA, the applicant may challenge the decision before the National Court of Asylum (CNDA).
-The CNDA is an administrative court specialised in asylum.
-It is divided into 23 chambers.
-These chambers are divided into formations of the court, each of them made up of 3 members:253 a President (member of the Council of State, of an administrative court or appellate court, the Revenue Court or magistrate from the judiciary, in activity or honorary)254 and 2 designated assessors, including one appointed by UNHCR.
+These chambers are divided into formations of the court, chaired by a magistrate assigned to the jurisdiction or a non-permanent magistrate with at least six months of experience in collegial formation at the Court.
+Following the 2024 legal reform, cases are on principle ruled upon by a single-judge for all types of procedure, unless, on their own initiative or at the request of the claimant, the President of the CNDA or the President of formation decides to refer the case to a 3-judge panel or to refer it back to the panel when a question justifying this is raised.
+This collegial formation is made up of 3 members: a President (member of the Council of State, of an administrative court or appellate court, the Revenue Court or magistrate from the judiciary, in activity or honorary) and 2 designated assessors, including one appointed by UNHCR.
 The presence of a judge appointed by UNHCR at the CNDA is a unique feature of the French asylum system.